avanturation/PyApple/README.md

 ## Features

-* Check IPSW with iDevice identifier, and build id (including Apple Silicon Macs)
+* Get IPSW firmware for an iDevice

-* Get information of OTA Packages
+* Get information of OTA Packages and OTA docs

-* Get all avaliable macOS (Intel-based)
+* Get packages and metadata of available MacOS (includes Developer Beta and Public Beta)

-* Download specific macOS (Intel-based)
+* Download IPSW, MacOS, OTA Firmware

+* Get information of cydia tweak and repo.

+* Extract SHSH2 blobs of an iDevice

+* Decode Img4 and Img3 binaries

+these features will be introduced in PyApple v2

 ## Example